paulhamsh/MIDI-Spark-Control-ESP32/README.md

 ```

-### Set new hardware preset (same as pressing the buttons on the Spark amp)
+### Set new hardware preset

+This has the same effect as pressing the four preset buttons on the amp

 ```
 void change_hardware_preset (int preset_num); // 0-3

 Example: sc.change_hardware_preset (2);
 ```

-### Change an effect value to a new one (for example, increase volume, change treble - same as moving a knob on the Spark amp)
+### Change an effect value

+This has the same effect as moving the knobs on the amp - but you can access every parameter

 The number for the parameter depends on the effect - for an amp they are:

 0 Gain